With literally thousands of orchid types to choose from, how can you pick the one that’s right for you?

 Phragmipedium: Phragmipedium orchids are interesting in that they are one of the few orchids to produce vibrant flowers in an intermediate environment.
 You see, normally it is the extremes of climate that produce the most interesting colors.
 But this type of orchid is great for you if you have a temperate and mild climate but desire bright blossoms.

-Odontoglossum: Odontoglossums are recommended for you if you’re going to do your growing in an orchid greenhouse.
-While these plants are relatively easy to care for and produce massive beautiful blooms, they just simply require too much heat and humidity to thrive indoors.
+Odontoglossum: Odontoglossums are recommended for you if you’re going to do your growing in an orchid greenhouse or if you can keep the humidity high enough in your home for them to thrive.
+These plants are relatively easy to care for and produce massive beautiful blooms.
 Treat them right!

 Cymbidium: Cymbidium orchids always put on a show whether or not they’re in bloom thanks to their long thin leaves.
 These leaves, which sometimes reach up to four feet in length, can provide a stunning cascade effect that makes this orchid type very popular indeed.